D-Lessenden/rails_engine/README.md

 And append whatever request to the end that you desire.
 A non-exhaustive list of various endpoints that can be queried with a GET request are as follows:

 merchants

 items

 items/:id

 items/find?name=

 merchants/find_all?created_at=2012-03-27 14:53:59 UTC

-merchants/most_revenue?quantity=x where x is the number of merchants that should be returned merchants/most_items?quantity=x where x is the number of merchants that should be returned Reference Sources
+merchants/most_revenue?quantity=x where x is the number of merchants that should be returned

+merchants/most_items?quantity=x where x is the number of merchants that should be returned
-Here I am listing some links to articles and documentation I used to work on this project

-Gems
-Rubygems.org
-Faker
-FactoryBot Docs
-Jsonapi-serializer